-Lydia Vargo, Senior VP of Elevate at ChicExecs, shares how to quickly break the ice in a business setting on Forbes blog.
-Enjoy this excerpt from the piece.
+Lydia Vargo, Senior VP of Elevate at ChicExecs, shares tip on how to quickly break the ice in a business setting on Forbes blog.
+Here are highlights from the article.

 1. Set expectations.